turingschool/front-end-curriculum/projects/sorting-suite.md

 [Merge Sort Chart](http://3.bp.blogspot.com/-WmOzCucMWaI/UxzUCnQslTI/AAAAAAAACLI/fjOMo-bUEbE/s1600/Merge+sort+algorithm+diagram.png).

 For a high level understanding check out the [wikipedia article](https://en.wikipedia.org/wiki/merge_sort).

-For a sweet line dancing example, [see this](https://www.youtube.com/watch?v=XaqR3G_NVoo) Merge sort can be thought of as splitting an array into two arrays and sorting the halves by also splitting them in half and sorting those halves by splitting them in half... and so on.
-Once we split down to arrays
+For a sweet line dancing example, [see this](https://www.youtube.com/watch?v=XaqR3G_NVoo)

+Merge sort can be thought of as splitting an array into two arrays and sorting the halves by also splitting them in half and sorting those halves by splitting them in half... and so on.

+The goal of the splitting is to get down to an array with only one item in it.
+Arrays with one item are sorted and can be merged with other sorted arrays to create larger sorted arrays.

 For a brief example let's look at a simple array.
-The first step would be to split the array into smaller arrays
+The first step would be to split the array into smaller arrays.

 #### Split the arrays